-Many of the paths along rivers and canals once used for transporting barges have now been turned into cycling paths running for hundreds of kilometres.
+Many of the paths along rivers and canals once used for transporting barges have now been turned into cycling paths running for hundreds of kilometers.
 These paths are generally very flat and provide a great way to explore an area.

 Les Canal des 2 Mers is a cycle path that runs from Royan on the Atlantic Ocean to Montpellier on the Mediterranean Sea and is nearly 800km in length.
 The route follows the Canal de Garonne and Canal du Midi and passes through numerous beautiful towns and villages along the way.

-In the south west of France the valleys of the Lott and Dordogne Rivers are great destinations for a cycling holiday.
+In the southwest of France, the valleys of the Lott and Dordogne Rivers are great destinations for a cycling holiday.
 There is a mix of cycle paths and quiet country roads to choose from as well as many stunning villages and towns to stay in.

-In the east of the country the Rhone River route runs from Switzerland into France and all the way down to the Mediterranean.
+In the east of the country, the Rhone River route runs from Switzerland into France and all the way down to the Mediterranean.
 The entire route is 1,250km in length and offers many amazing sites along the way.

 The Loire Valley in the central west of the country is another popular cycling destination with plenty to see and do along the way.
 The cycle route here forms part of a larger route that runs 4,450km From France to Bulgaria.

-The Rhine River in the north east of France is another cycling option.
+The Rhine River in the northeast of France is another cycling option.
 This route also forms part of a larger path traversing the length of the Rhine River.
 It starts in Switzerland and ends in Holland some 1,500km later.

 Rivers and canals aside, there are other areas inland to consider for a cycling holiday to France.

-Provence in the south east of the country is quintessentially French and offers many great riding options.
+Provence in the southeast of the country is quintessentially French and offers many great riding options.
 There are plenty of quiet country roads to explore where you can visit the lavender fields and perched villages the area is famous for.
 You can explore the Gorges du Verdon and the Gorges de la Nesque and ride their stunning balcony roads.
 If you are looking for a challenging ride Mont Ventoux, known as the giant of Provence, awaits.

 A little further north and to the west sits the Vercors National Park.
-This region is known for the stunning cliff side roads which wind their way along the valleys.
+This region is known for the stunning cliffside roads which wind their way along the valleys.